Meet the American woman hunting for Asia's best durians

 "You just don't like that one kind."

-On her tours, Gasik may lead travelers through Malaysia, Indonesia, the Philippines or Thailand -- depending on the harvesting season -- to hit the best farms at the right time.
+When it comes to durian tours, Gasik carefully organizes itineraries and works with local guides who lead travelers through Malaysia, Indonesia, the Philippines or Thailand to visit the best farms at the right time, depending on the harvesting season.

 "I am really trying to help introduce people both to different kinds of durian varieties and also other farms, and other regions," she adds.